-Fig2: Site of enclosure known as Bickley 3
+Fig2: Site of enclosure at Chelvey Batch

-Land use and geology
+Land Use and Geology

 The site is thickly wooded.
 It lies on the north-west slope of Broadfield Down, a prominent limestone feature of the area.
 The enclosure is situated on a small outcrop of Oxwich Head limestone which overlies the Clifton Down limestone formation.
-The junction of these two formations appears to result in a steeper slope in some places, and at Bickley 3 the top of this steep slope is within 10m. of the enclosure bank.
-A similar situation is seen at Cadbury Congresbury hillfort and at the enclosure at Chelvey Batch, where steep slopes coincide with the boundary between the same two formations.
+The junction of these two formations appears to result in a steeper slope in some places, and at Chelvey Batch this steep slope has been utilised as part of the outer defences.
+A similar effect is seen at Cadbury Congresbury hillfort and at the enclosure known as Bickley 3, where a steep slope coincides with the boundary between the same two formations.